denisblondeau/SonosAPIDemo/README.md

 The Sonos API package needs to be installed - it is available here: https://github.com/denisblondeau/SonosAPI

+* Install the latest released (i.e. most stable) Sonos API package - the main branch is not as stable.

 This demo:
 - Retrieves all Sonos devices on the local network.
 - Displays the groups (consisting of Sonos speakers/devices) in the local household.